kemitchell/writing.kemitchell.com/_posts/2016-05-28-Annotations-in-Context.md

 ## Mislead

 Alice runs across form X and reviews.
 She notices that C, as written, isn't legally enforceable.
-She adds an annotation to C, and shares it with the world:  "Not enforceable, but could be under such-and-such conditions".
+She adds an annotation to C, and shares it with the world:  "Not enforceable.".

     X

       Y

-        C [Alice: "Not enforceable, but..."]
+        C [Alice: "Not enforceable."]

       Z